jeonghonkim/IBM_Data_Engineering/README.md

 8. Data Engineering and Machine Learning using Spark

-9. Hands-on Introductino to Linux Commands and Shell Scripting
+9. Introduction to NoSQL Databases

 10. ETL and Data Pipelines with Shell, Airflow and Kafka